What Is Sprint Planning?

-Sprint Planning is essential to start off any sprint in Scrum.
-It helps to determine what objectives need to be accomplished and how that can be done.
-The main intention is to prioritize tasks and backlogs that should be delivered in the upcoming sprint.
+Sprint planning is essential to start any sprint in the scrum.
+It helps determine what objectives need to be accomplished and how they can be done.
+The main intention is to prioritize tasks and backlogs that you should deliver in the upcoming sprint.

 Sprint planning is a collaborative effort on the part of the scrum master, product owner, product managers, and development team.
 It is often time-bound where all the participants consensually attend it.

 The duration of the sprint decides how long the sprint planning is going to last.
-Ideally, there should be a two-hour long planning for a one-week sprint.
+Ideally, there should be two-hour-long planning for a one-week sprint.

-Thus, there should be a proportionate increase in the number of hours dedicated to the sprint planning in accordance with the time allotted to the sprint.
+Thus, there should be a proportionate increase in the number of hours dedicated to sprint planning by the time allotted to the sprint.

-In the sprint planning session, the product owner briefly discusses what are the team’s goals, what features need to be added, and what aspects of the existing products need an upgrade.
-Finally, the highest priority task is mentioned so that every team member can make a mindmap of how to make that workout.
+In the sprint planning session, the product owner briefly discusses the team’s goals, what features need to be added, and what aspects of the existing products need to be upgraded.
+Finally, the highest priority task is mentioned so that every team member can make a mindmap of how to make it work.

 Following are the benefits of sprint planning:

-- It is used to discuss the upcoming sprint and set priorities clearly.
+- It is used to discuss the upcoming sprint and set priorities.

-- The technical aspect of development is considered parallel to the time allotted and it is made sure that the task can be feasibly accomplished within the given time.
+- The technical aspect of development is considered parallel to the time allotted, and it is made sure that you can feasibly accomplish the task within the given time.

-- The detailed planning of the tasks is broken down to the tasks to be accomplished by each individual and how they are gonna be tested.
+- The detailed task planning is broken down to the tasks for each individual and how you will test them.